uyamazak/hc-pdf-server/README.md

 ## New features compared to hcep-pdf-server

 - Writing in TypeScript
-- Use Fasity https://www.fastify.io/ instead of Express for native TypeScript support and speed
+- Use [Fasity](https://www.fastify.io/) instead of [Express](https://expressjs.com/) for native TypeScript support and fast response
-- Use alpine for less image size in Docker
+- Use [alpine](https://hub.docker.com/_/alpine) for less image size in Docker
-- You can Change User Agent and Accept Language etc with env
+- You can Change User Agent and Accept Language etc with environment variables
 - Bearer token authorization Support

 # Getting Started